drewm27/speakerrankings/powered/speakers/Klipsch-The-One-II.md

 layout: page
 title: Klipsch The One II Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Klipsch The One II ranks #12 out of 12 total Medium Size Powered Desktop Speakers.
+share-description: "The Klipsch The One II ranks #12 out of 12 total Medium Size Powered Desktop Speakers Ranked.
 Find all the specifications and reviews in one place"
 ---

-The Klipsch The One II ranks [#12 out of 12 total Medium Size Powered Desktop Speakers](/powered/desktop-medium/#12-klipsch-the-one-ii-amazon-170) for sound quality.
+The Klipsch The One II ranks [#12 out of 12 total Medium Size Powered Desktop Speakers Ranked](/powered/desktop-medium/#12-klipsch-the-one-ii-amazon-170) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #12 [Klipsch The One II](https://www.amazon.com/Klipsch-Heritage-Wireless-Tabletop-Stereo/dp/B07QZDH8DF/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=ec2b28e25ea49b68d1d86f7ae8413a55&camp=1789&creative=9325) [[Amazon](https://www.amazon.com/Klipsch-Heritage-Wireless-Tabletop-Stereo/dp/B07QZDH8DF/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=ec2b28e25ea49b68d1d86f7ae8413a55&camp=1789&creative=9325)]: $170
 - Negatives: Treble boosted.
 Not as deep of bass as others.